Yankue/robot-guide/src/guide/README.md

 # Introduction

 Hello there!
-Welcome to the official guide for using RoBot, an amazing multipurpose and powerful Discord bot offers a wide variety of features, from posts to tags, from moderation to tickets, in this guide you will learn everything regarding usage of Robot such as and not limited to:
+Welcome to the official guide for using RoBot, an amazing multipurpose and powerful Discord bot offering a wide variety of features, from posts to tags, from moderation to tickets, in this guide you will learn everything regarding usage of Robot such as and not limited to:
 * Posting system
 * Ticket system
 * Custom commands